 Radio and Receivers

-All the new ExpressLRS receivers are quite similar in terms of capability, so just choose one that fits your budget and brand preference.
+Radio and receivers are cross-compatible so it doesn’t which brand you choose, so just choose one that fits your budget and brand preference.
 Radiomaster, BetaFPV and Flywoo all make great receivers.
-See receiver selections here: https://oscarliang.com/setup-expresslrs-2-4ghz/#Receivers

 FPV Systems and Goggles

 For freestyle, long range and cinematic flying, DJI is the go-to.
-Image quality is similar unmatched, and the video link is rock solid.
-It now offers the O4 Air Unit which is great for micro quads as well.
+Image quality is simply unmatched, and the video link is rock solid.
+It now offers the O4 Lite Air Unit which is great for micro quads as well.
 I still fly analog, mainly for tiny whoops.
 Analog is the cheapest FPV option and the lightest, which is perfect for micro quads.
 There are a lot to consider when it comes to FPV systems, I have a buyer’s guide which explains in more details: https://oscarliang.com/fpv-system/

 For analog, the Skyzone SKY04X Pro is my go-to.
 It offers the best image quality, a very wide field of view, and focal length adjustment, which is handy for those who wear glasses.